 Instead of working into the top two loops of the stitch, as you would for a normal double crochet, you will instead be working your stitch around the vertical body of the double crochet itself.

-Yarn over, then insert your hook, from right to left for righties (or left to right for lefties) underneath the vertical body of the double crochet in the row below.
+Yarn over, then insert your hook, from right to left for right-handed crocheters (or left to right for lefties) underneath the vertical body of the double crochet in the row below.

 With your hook, exit on the opposite side of the double crochet.
 The vertical body of your double crochet should now be laying over top of your hook.

-Yarn over, then pull through a new loop underneath the body of the double crochet until your hook is back on the right side (or left side, for lefties).
+Yarn over, then pull through a new loop, pulling it beneath the body of the double crochet so that your hook is now back on the right side (or left side, for lefties) of the double crochet.

 You should now have three loops on your hook.
 Complete your double crochet as normal by yarning over and pulling through two loops, two times.